I have moved my art studio many times over the years, and I would love to share a few tips I’ve learned.

 Tip #1: Get rid of as much as possible

 I start by ridding myself of a lot of my old paintings.
-I am happy to say my work has improved over the years and much of my earlier art isn’t up to my current standards.
+I am happy to say my work has improved over the years, and much of my prior art isn’t up to my current standards.
 Now, I only save the professional pieces that I’m not embarrassed to show anyone, plus a handful of earlier pictures of which I’m particularly fond.
 As a result, I have a pretty streamlined collection of my work (with just enough old stuff for that museum retrospective I plan to have when I’m 90).
 So what to do with this work you’re not keeping?

 - Have a moving sale offering your older work at a good discount.
-Someone gets your work at a great price, and you have lightened your moving load.
-Win/win.
+Someone gets your work at a great price, and you have lightened your moving load—win/win.